micah-williamson/snooze/README.md

 #### snooze.json (config)

 If the root of your app has a snooze.json file in it, snooze will load the contents into the config when it's constructed.
-Modules can be written to read the config and change the behavior of your application in the configuration or running phases of your application. **In vanilla snooze no configurable properties are available**.
+Modules can be written to read the config and change the behavior of your application in the configuration or running phases of your application.
+The only available property in vanila snooze.json is the **silent** property.
+False be default but set to true and logs and warns will not print to the console.
 So I will use `snooze-baselib`'s extension of config as an example.

     {
-    	"mode": "development",
-    	"modes": {
-    		"production": { /* production config */ },
-    		"development": { /* development config */ },
-    		"testing": { /* testing config */ },
-    		"foobar": { /* foobar config */ }
+        silent: true
     }
-    }

-By importing `snooze-baselib` into your module a few more properties become available in your config.
-Notably allowing you to define modes of configuration.
-For more on this see the `snooze-baselib` README.

 ## Advanced Modifications
 In this section I'll go into creating custom Entities, Config Preprocessors, and Import Processes, and extending snooze.json.